PFTL/website/content/blog/27_Custom_CRM.rst

     msg = MIMEMultipart('alternative')
     msg.attach(MIMEText(msg_html, 'html'))

 Pay attention that we need to initialize the message with the argument ``'alternative'``.
-If we fail to do this, the message will include both the text and the html versions.
+If we fail to do this, the message will include both the text and the HTML versions one after the other.

-The idea of attaching both the text and the html version of the e-mail is that we keep in mind that not all people accept html messages.
+The idea of attaching both the text and the HTML version of the e-mail is that we keep in mind that not all people accept HTML messages.
 You can configure most e-mail clients to use only plain text messages.
 This is a good way of preventing trackers from spying on you and makes e-mails easier to read.
 Moreover, it can make phishing attempts easier to spot.

-The e-mail, if you attach both versions, will be shown as html if the client supports it and will fall back to the text version if it doesn't.
-In general lines, we can say that adding html versions of your messages is up to you, adding the text version should be mandatory.
+The e-mail, if you attach both versions, will be shown as HTML if the client supports it and will fall back to the text version if it doesn't.
+In general lines, we can say that adding HTML versions of your messages is up to you, adding the text version should be mandatory.

 .. newsletter::

 Receiving Email
 ---------------
 Sending e-mails is half of what a CRM should do.
 The other half is checking e-mails.
-This will allow the system to store messages associated to the people with whom you interact.
-This will allow you to check who never replied to your questions, for example.
-We will start by updating the configuration file, since we now need to add the POP3 server:
+This will allow the system to store messages associated with the people with whom you interact.
+This will allow you to check, for example, who never replied to your questions.
+We will start by updating the configuration file since we now need to add the POP3 server:

 .. code-block:: yaml